Meet The Team

 ” and is continually pushing herself to be as innovative and creative in the classroom as possible.

 Dr. Jones was born in Naperville, IL but later traveled to Atlanta where she received her Bachelor of Science Degree in Mathematics from Spelman College.
 She then taught high school mathematics for seven years in the Atlanta Public School system, where she was recognized as Teacher of the Year in 2005/2006.
 Dr. Jones graduated from Georgia State University with a Masters in Mathematics Education in 2003 and obtained her National Board Certification AYA Mathematics in 2006.
 While earning her Doctorate of Education degree in Mathematics from Teachers College Columbia University (2011), Dr. Jones gained experience working with elementary school children in mathematics.
-She has over 12 years experience teaching mathematics, over 5 years experience training teachers, and over 3 years experience in administration.
-It is her goal to do whatever possible to help students develop analytical thinking abilities with a style that is both effective and fun, and dispel the fear that is commonly associated with mathematics.
+During this time, she also taught as an adjunct mathematics professor for Argosy University Online and trained teachers online through MyLivePD on tutor.com.
+She has over 13 years experience teaching mathematics, over 6 years experience training teachers, and over 4 years experience in administration.
+Currently, Dr. Jones is a Georgia math finalist for the 2013 Presidential Math and Science Teaching award.

 Johnny Mills - Facilities Maintenance Manager

 Mr. Mills is an integral part to day-to-day operations of the Academy.
 In his role, Mr. Mills makes sure the school building, its climate and the entire school campus is operating at top-notch.
 Mr. Mills also works closely with general contractors in managing RCA’s future building projects.
 Mr. Mills lives in metro-Atlanta with his wife and children.